136 Creative Party Ideas

 11. Tostada bowls

+Get enough tostada bowl shells for everyone at the party and make a massive vat of ground beef.
 Put the beef in the tostada bowl shells and let people dress them just how they like them by putting out a topping bar.

 12. Dessert kabobs

-Skewer pieces of donuts, strawberries, pound cake, brownies, marshmallows, donut holes, churros⊠whatever will stay on.
-Then drizzle everything in chocolate.
+Skewer pieces of donuts, strawberries, pound cake, brownies, marshmallows, donut holes, churros

 13. Savage sliders

-Cook them or grill them medium rare and put some cheese on top to melt about a minute before the burgers are done.
+Get a bunch of slider buns and mold some ground beef into little burgers about two inches across.
+Cook or grill them medium rare and put some cheese on top to melt about a minute before the burgers are done.

-Butter and lightly toast the buns, so theyâre still soft but golden brown.
+Butter and lightly toast the buns so they’re still soft but golden brown.

 Cheap, easy, and ridiculously good.